MihaiGroza/stock_predictor/README.md

 # Stock Predictor

 #### Motivation
 Predicting stock movement 3 days in the future using Recurrent Neural Networks.
-We will use historical prices and volumes of SP500, Apple and Microsft to predict if the stock of Microsoft will go up or down in 3 days.
+In this case, we will use historical prices and volumes of SP500, Apple and Microsoft to predict if the stock of Microsoft will go up or down in 3 days.
 The sequences of the RNN will be 20 days.